Where to Stay in Seoul First Time: Best Areas and Neighborhoods

 The beating heart of Insadong is its main street, Insadong-gil, or Insadong Traditional Culture Street.
 Located close to Anguk Station, it is a 700m street start from Tapgol Park to Anguk-dong Rotary.

 Insadong-gil is a busy strip that has a lively vibe and eclectic shops.
-It is a pedestrianized street on saturday and sunday.
-There are many street artist performances, as well as food and music festivals.
+It is a pedestrianized street on saturday and sunday, hosting street artist performances, food and music festivals.

 Insadong-gil is the starting point of many cobbled streets and alleyways.
 Each alley is filled with galleries, souvenir shops, traditional tea houses, cafes, and family run restaurants.